SylvainGuieu/delirium/README.md

 Each object is defined in its own file.
 Some other files (sub modules) are also defined :

+- `parameters.py` define parameters names and descriptions
 - `computing.py` contain common functions
 - `log.py`  handle the log stdout
 - `io.py` input output, functions to find, list and open data files remotely or locally.
+- `wobblefit.py` define the class fitting for wobble
+- `plots.py` All the plots are written here
 - `run.py` handle the automatics pcomputation, plots and webpage creation.